 Check out this website for other career ideas: www.trade-schools.net/careers-for-people/who-are-disabled.asp

-AVOID any website that sounds too good to be true, they require a fee to start, there are complaints online when you research them, or the website has no contact information.
+AVOID any website that sounds too good to be true such as: if they require a fee to start, if there are complaints online when you research them, or if the website has no contact information.

 About the Author

 Caylee Shea is a columnist for Disabled World, Caylee raises awareness for people with chronic illness and disabilities.
 Her purpose is to bring us all together- all of us delightful weirdos and proud gimps!
 Whatever your level of disability - especially if it is a hidden disability - life can be very lonely.
 Through her hardships, Caylee has learned to never give up and to enjoy the little things in life.